Máté Valkusz

 Máté Valkusz (born 13 August 1998) is a Hungarian professional tennis player.

-Valkusz has a career-high ATP singles ranking of No. 204, achieved on 12 June 2023.
+Valkusz has a career-high ATP singles ranking of No. 204, achieved on 12 June 2023 and a doubles ranking of No. 893 achieved on 18 October 2021.

 Juniors

 On the junior tour, Valkusz has a career high combined junior ranking of 1 achieved on 11 January 2016.
 Valkusz was the winner of the 2015 Yucatán Cup, a Grade 1 event in Mérida and the Canadian Open Junior Championships in Repentigny.
 He was also a semifinalist at the 2015 Orange Bowl and a finalist at the 2015 Osaka Mayor's Cup.
 Valkusz was also a semifinalist at the 2015 Australian Open boys' doubles and 2015 French Open boys' doubles events.

 Professional career

 2018: First Challenger final

 He reached his first final at the 2018 Cordenons Challenger.

 2023: First Challenger title and ATP win, nearby top 200

 He won his first Challenger title defeating Francisco Comesaña at the 2023 Macedonian Open and reached the top 225 in the rankings on 29 May 2023.

 He entered the 2023 Moselle Open as lucky loser and defeated ninth seed Daniel Altmaier in the first round, for his first ATP win.